hbc/HBC_master/training/index.md

 We are excited to announce a *new workshop series* called **"Current Topics in Bioinformatics"**.

 Each of these **2 to 3 hour**, **hands-on** workshops are freestanding, but some of them will have prerequisites.
 They will be held **monthly** in the Longwood Medical Area at either HSPH or HMS.
-Please **bring a laptop with [R](http://lib.stat.cmu.edu/R/CRAN/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed** to be able to follow along in class; for additional installation instructions for each class, please click on the links below.
+Please **bring a laptop with [R](http://lib.stat.cmu.edu/R/CRAN/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed** to be able to follow along in class; for additional installation instructions for each class, please click on the links in the table below.
 The workshops are first-come-first-served and there is no registration process, so we encourage you to be punctual!

 **Fall 2017 schedule:**